Piedmont food and wine pairing – let’s eat!

 - Julia Child’s Coq au Vin: Make it with a bigger Langhe nebbiolo.

 - Asian Noodle Bowl with Steak and Snow Peas

 The Queen to Barolo’s King, Barbaresco is the more elegant of the Langhe royalty.
 The wine requires three years of aging (nine months in oak) before release.
 These wines really start to show their beauty between five and 10 years.
 Holding them can be hard, but oh-so-worth-it.

 What to know: Given it is 100 percent Nebbiolo, Barbaresco has a red and some black fruits with a rich, elegant structure.
 It shows more savory, earthy notes than a younger Nebbiolo.

 What to pair: Darker, gamier meats with rich sauces; venison, prime rib, wild boar, etc. Many local producers swear by fish, too!
 Read more at the Barbaresco wine pairing link above!

 Try These Recipes With Barbaresco:

 - Spring Stew with Mint, Lemon, and Glazed Carrots

 - FoodWineClick’s Spring Pea Basil Risotto

 The Barolo of today is a stark contrast to its early rich sweet and fruity style (similar to a ruby port).
-Before release to market Barolo must be aged for three years with 18 months in oak.
-It starts to show its beauty after 10 years, but can be laid down much longer.
+Before release to market Barolo must be aged for 4 years, 18 months in oak.
+It starts to show its beauty after 10 years but can be laid down much longer.
 Barolos often need more time for the tannins to soften.